CoderFetch21/Ollama-J.A.R.V.I.S-windows-/README.md

   Step 3: launch a terminal in that folder

   Step 4: run the JARVIS file using: python jarvis.py
+          or you can use the one with no memory which won't stay after restart (kind of like a temporary chat) by running: python jarvis-no-memory.py

   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   Enjoy JARVIS